jitesoft/docker-go/README.md

 [![Back project](https://img.shields.io/badge/Open%20Collective-Tip%20the%20devs!-blue.svg)](https://opencollective.com/jitesoft-open-source)

 Docker image containing [Go](https://golang.org/).
-This image contains nothing but go & git and is intended as a base image to derive from in other docker files.
+This image contains nothing but go and is intended as a base image to derive from in other docker files.

 ## Tags